The PPP needs research assistants!

 The precise activities will vary depending on our requirements at the time.
 Please get in touch if you have specific interests in particular techniques or aspects of our research, since not all activities will be ongoing at all times.
 At certain times volunteers may be asked to help with supporting Earthwatch teams as part of the project.

 No salary is provided, and you will need to cover your own food and accommodation costs at the research station.
-Accommodation costs are currently 4000 Rand a month for the first 6 months, reducing slightly in subsequent months.
+Accommodation costs are currently 6500 Rand a month.
 All research equipment will be provided.
 Volunteer research assistants will also be responsible for their own airfare and travel to South Africa and medical/travel insurance.

 To apply, please submit a CV and covering letter to the project email address (firstname.lastname@example.org) outlining your suitability for the role, relevant experience, whether you would like to focus on primates or predators, and duration and timing of your availability.
 Please also include contact details for two referees.